dpac56/jobs/README.md

 7. S0, now we can add a role field to the User Schema in the Signup function in 6 above
 8. In jobs.server.controller we added a new function 'hasRoleAuthorization' - this basically returns true if the role is admin
 9. To check for the role checking functionality, we added a 'hasRoleAuthorization' field in post function in jobs.server.routes.
 As expected, only for the accounts that have admin functionality is the the job post function now working.
+10. Express routes without the hash bang would simply show the JSON object being returned
+11. There is a mixed data type that can be used in schema, then try to iterate over that field in the view rather than hard coding fields in the schema
+12. jobs.server.controller had a jobById function that was limiting what was being sent in the user item, by removing the limit we can send the complete user object